Extremal metrics on toric surfaces: Estimates of Riemannian distances on

 Let $u\in \mc C^\infty(\halfplane,v_{\halfplane}; K_o)$.
 Let $p^\circ$ be a point such that $d(p^\circ, \t_2^\ast)=1$, where $\t^\ast_2=\partial\halfplane$.
 By adding a linear function we normalize $u$ such that $p^\circ$ is the minimal point of $u$; i.e.,

 Let $\check p$ be the minimal point of $u$ on $\t_2^\ast$, the boundary of $\halfplane$.
-By adding some constant to $u$, we require that By a coordinate translation we can assume that We call $(u,p^\circ,\check p)$ a normalized triple, if $u$ satisfies \eqref{aeqnc_7.4}, \eqref{aeqnc_7.5}, \eqref{aeqnc_7.6} and By the same methods as in \S 7.3 (\cite{CLS}), we can prove that: for any sequence $(u\indexm, p_k^\circ,\check p\indexm)$ of normalized triples with
+By adding some constant to $u$, we require that By a coordinate translation we can assume that We call $(u,p^\circ,\check p)$ a normalized triple, if $u$ satisfies \eqref{aeqnc_7.4}, \eqref{aeqnc_7.5}, \eqref{aeqnc_7.6} and